Video Link: https://vimeo.com/291646201

-The tests results weren't even when the USADA provisionally suspended Filipovic.
+The test results weren't even in when the USADA provisionally suspended Filipovic.
 Why?
 Because the 41-year-old says, he admitted to USADA officials that he had used human growth hormone when they surprised him with a random drug test just six days after he began HGH treatment.

 Like Madson, Filipovic insists he wasn’t using growth hormone to gain a competitive edge similar to anabolic steroids.
 He is adamant that he is not a habitual cheater and only used it to heal his maimed shoulder.